josephsavona/valuable/README.md

 valuable
 ========

-Observable values, maps, and lists

-# Status & Compatibility
-`valuable` is very new, but already extensively tested and with a stabe API.
-Please try it for side projects and give us feedback.
-Browser support is modern browsers and IE9+ (baiscally anything that supports `Object.create()` and `Function.prototype.bind()`).

-# Summary

 `Valuable` recursively wraps your literals, objects, and arrays so that you can observe whenever any nested value, key, or item is changed.
 Use a `Valuable` object as a central source of truth and update all your views whenever it changes.

-Valuable is inspired by and improves upon the following libraries:
-- Backbone - Valuable adds automatic wrapping of nested objects/arrays
-- Cortex - Valuable is similar but provides a clearer API and more data types
-- Observ - Valuable adds automatic wrapping of nested objects/arrays

 # Code, Please